 Benzodiazepines are primarily used to treat anxiety.
 However, due to their soporific effects, they also work well as sleep aids.
-As the name suggest, these pills act on benzodiazepine receptors in the brain, similar as previously mentioned z-drugs do.
-However, benzodiazepines carry a much higher risk for dependency and potential abuse.
+As the name suggests, these pills act on benzodiazepine receptors in the brain, similar as previously mentioned z-drugs do.
+However, benzodiazepines carry a much higher risk of dependency and potential abuse.

 They are not recommended for patients who suffer from obstructive sleep apnea because they can cause pronounced muscle relaxation and make the symptoms of sleep apnea worse.
 These meds work quickly; the results are typically noticed within 10 days.

 Doctors and sleep specialists urge patients to gradually wean themselves off the drug.
 In case of sudden interruption, the drug can cause depression and anxiety and well as physical withdrawal symptoms such as nausea and vomiting.

 Benzodiazepines such as temazepam (Restoril), triazolam (Halcion) are useful when you want the medication to stay longer in your system.
 Apart from insomnia, these drugs also treat sleepwalking and night terrors.
 Since these medicines are very strong, they may cause you to feel sleepy during the day.
 Benzodiazepines also cause dependence, meaning after some time, you won’t be able to fall asleep without them.

 Barbiturates are sedative-hypnotic drugs that are also sometimes prescribed to treat insomnia.
 These drugs work by that depressing the central nerves system and causing sedation.
 Short or long-acting barbiturates are often prescribed as sedatives or sleeping pills.
 However, they were mostly used as sleep aids in the past.
 Nowadays, these medicines are replaced by newer meds that do not cause problems with memory and attention.
 Today, these hypnotic drugs are used as anesthesia.